 As soon as I get home I start this process of sorting the mussels.

-An apology for the photographs; I'll retake them on my next visit to Holland.
+An apology for the photographs; I will retake them on my next visit to Holland.

 For these delicious recipes for mussels dishes you need some aromatic vegetables.
 It’s important to add fibre to your meal anyway, and this is the place to do it.
 I like a leek, some carrots, and good handful of parsley benefits and perhaps a few cloves of garlic; shallots, chives and a stick of celery.
 Add your favourites.
 No reason not to add a vegetable like broccoli too.

 It is worth taking the time when it comes to recipes for mussels; I no longer resent the time taken preparing good food; it's well spent and we either spend it or suffer the gross sicknesses of fast TV dinners.